rhilconsultants/openshift/workshops/Ansible Operator/Exercise-1/Exercise_1.md

 ```
 Hello, you’ve requested: /testing
 ```
-As well as the logged request in the window where container run was executed.
+In the window where container run was executed you will see the logged requests.
 ```
 2025/11/12 22:31:00 Starting to listen on port 8080
 2025/11/12 22:31:07 Received request for path: /testing